 Noise on the low bands at the Douglasville QTH has made it near impossible to operate so a second station was built near Bowdon GA, about 43 miles by car from the home QTH, where the noise level is much less.
-There is a shack with power and a 140 ft tower that supports a 160 M Four Square of 90 ft top loaded verticals, 45horizontal hat,using a Comtek phasing unit.
+There is a shack with power and a 140 ft tower that supports a 160 M Four Square of 90 ft top loaded verticals each with a 45horizontal hat, using a Comtek phasing unit.
 At present there are three 800 ft beverages one of which is switchable in two directions beverages, each 1100 to 1200 ft long.
 Directions 90-270, 25-205 and 45-225.
 There is one single wire 800 ft beverage 800 ft long for 70 deg.
 I also use a HI-Z 8 vertical array in a 200 ft diameter that I bought used from my friend K4WM and a 1200 ft two direction beverage 25/205 deg.
 I use an Elecraft K3, which after using for 2 years, I consider the best radio on the market for low band, weak signal reception.
 The amp is an Alpha 76PA, 1400 W output.
 From this location I was able to finish up a long time goal of achieving 160 Meter WAZ.
 The last zone, 23, occured In Dec 2009 when JT1CO came though for 2 days prior to sunrise with good signals.
 Presently 303 CFM / 303 WKD on 160 M. All worked from my west Georgia stations.